Introduction

 – Robin Williams

-Shelly Duvall however loved the production and the movie.
-She had just finished the tortuous experience of working with Stanley Kubrick on The Shining and was comfortable with Altman having worked with them for many years.
-Nevertheless, this would be her final collaboration with Altman.
+However, Shelly Duvall loved the production as well as the movie.
+She had just finished the tortuous experience of working with Stanley Kubrick on The Shining (1980) and was comfortable with Altman having worked with them for many years.
+Even so, this would be her final collaboration with Altman.

 “I’ve never before been allowed to play a woman of any strength, of depth.
 And although Olive Oyl is a cartoon character, I think she does have depth.
 All of the other characters I’ve played in the movies, to me, they never really broke the surface.
 But Olive Oyl is 101 percent woman!
 She’s not Popeye’s ‘girlfriend’ I see her as a real femme fatale.”